PLCnext/MqttGdsConnector/README.md

 **There are many other free MQTT Test Clients for Android, Windows or Linux available*

 1. Make sure that your AXC F 2152 has a firmware >=2019.3 and that it has an internet connection
-1. Register yourself and your AXC F 2152 in the PLCnext Store (www.plcnextstore.com) - not necessary when the app is installed manualy
+1. Register yourself and your AXC F 2152 in the PLCnext Store (www.plcnextstore.com) - not necessary when the app is installed manually
-1. Deploy the app via the PLCnext Store (recommend) or manualy
+1. Deploy the app via the PLCnext Store (recommend) or manually
 1. Create an IEC 61131 project in PLCnext Engineer version 2019.3, with the following configuration:
    - One AXC F 2152 PLC with firmware version >=2019.0
    - one program called "Main"